HCi Factsheet – health cover dependents

 Your HCi health cover can include you and your

-• partner (married, de facto or same sex partner)
+- partner (married, de facto or same sex partner)

-• minor children
+- minor children

-• children 18 to 23 if they are not married or living with a partner
+- children 18 to 23 if they are not married or living with a partner

-• children aged 23 to 31 (inclusive) if they meet relevant eligibility rules (see below)
+- adult children aged 23 to 31 (inclusive) if they meet relevant eligibility rules (see below)

-• children with a disability aged 32 or older if they meet relevant eligibility rules (see below)
+- children with a disability aged 32 or older if they meet relevant eligibility rules (see below)

-Are my adult children eligible?
+Are my adult children eligible to be my health cover dependant?

 Your eligible dependent child can be covered on your family (or single parent) membership until they turn age 23, regardless of their student or employment status.

-However, if they are aged between 23 and 31 years of age (inclusive), and not a full-time student, then they must also reside with the HCi member to remain eligible (ie a dependent non-student).
+However, if they are aged between 23 and 31 years of age (inclusive), and not a full-time student, then they must also live with the HCi member to remain eligible (ie a dependent non-student).

 What happens if my “health cover dependant” is not eligible?